stephcole/Project-Wiki/Setting-Up-the-Project.md

 Welcome to the Python Live Project!
 You will need to complete these steps prior to the Sprint Planning session.
 Please read the steps below carefully.

-_If you are a student on the **Web Development Live Project**, please take a look at [this document](https://docs.google.com/document/d/16qNrvX4t7KAhHU0q1Y6te-C0xo7IfOa-NzXpctCSN18/edit?usp=sharing) to install Python before proceeding with cloning the project._
+_If you are a student on the **Web Development Live Project**, you will need to install [PyCharm Community edition](https://www.jetbrains.com/pycharm/download/#section=windows)(the IDE we will be using) and Python.
+Please take a look at [this document](https://docs.google.com/document/d/16qNrvX4t7KAhHU0q1Y6te-C0xo7IfOa-NzXpctCSN18/edit?usp=sharing) to install Python before proceeding with cloning the project._

 # 1. Cloning the Project:
 - To start, you're going to need to clone the project onto your own computer.